-The library shall provide items on subjects of current popularity on the national and local levels, and local levels, but should also enhance the core collection."
+The library shall provide items on subjects of current popularity on the national and local levels, however, the foundation of the collection will be the great literary works of established authors.
+Change strikeout to read: "...and local levels, but should also enhance the core collection."